Seatack, Virginia: History

 Seatack was named so because it was the point on the coast of rural Princess Anne County where the community was the target of cannonballs fired from British ships and was where troops came ashore during an attack in the War of 1812.
 The isolated stretch of beach place became known as "Sea Attack", and was gradually shortened to "Sea 'ttack", and then, finally to the portmanteau of, simply "Seatack".
-In 1891, while hotel guests watched, surfmen from the Seatack station of United States Lifesaving Service were involved in the rescue efforts for the shipwreck of the Norwegian barque Dictator which ran aground near present-day 37th street.
+In 1891, while hotel guests watched, surfmen from the Seatack station of the United States Lifesaving Service were involved in the rescue efforts for the shipwreck of the Norwegian barque, the Dictator, which ran aground near present-day 37th street.
 Seven people died, including the Captain's wife and small child, leading to the Norwegian Lady memorials and several local legends.
 The hotel burned down in 1907.